 - voluntary repayments direct to the ATO .

 Further information is available on the Commonwealth Government’s Study Assist website.

-Students may raise grievances about OS-HELP decisions by initially contacting Global Learning and/or in accordance with the Student Grievance Resolution Process.
+Students may raise grievances about OS-HELP decisions by initially contacting Study Overseas and/or in accordance with the Student Grievance Resolution Process.